Top-Rated Divorce Lawyer in Riverside, CA

 When you took your marriage vows you never anticipated that you would one day need information about filing for divorce.
 Unfortunately, the dissolution of marriage is sometimes inescapable.
 Choosing to end your marriage and responding to a petition for divorce are among the most difficult decisions a person can make, particularly when the union resulted in children.
 Even if you and your spouse never verbally argue during divorce proceedings, the decisions you face take a toll on your emotional state.

-At Bratton, Razo & Lord, our team of Riverside divorce attorneys maintains a robust practice which helps spouses navigate contested and uncontested divorces.
+At Bratton & Razo, our team of divorce attorneys maintains a robust practice that helps spouses navigate contested and uncontested divorces.

 In California, spouses are not required to blame each other’s shortcomings to establish grounds for divorce; instead, California is a pure no-fault state, meaning that spouses may split on the simple basis of not being able to get along.
 There is no option to complete a fault divorce, and a spouse’s conduct during the marriage may not influence the terms of the agreement.

 Any married person can file for divorce in California, even when the other party does not want to terminate the marriage.
 In a no-fault divorce, a spouse who wishes to pursue divorce may do so without having to prove that the other party did anything wrong.
 The spouse who files for divorce (the petitioner) would need only to cite “irreconcilable differences” as the reason for divorce.
 Essentially, this means that the couple can no longer see eye-to-eye.
 The other spouse (the respondent) must then respond to the petition within 30 days.
 He or she may not stop divorce proceedings.